TJBLUE99/Devops-test/README.md

 # Jenkins-Sonarqube-Docker CI/CD Pipeline
+Steps to build CI/CD pipeline comprising of Jenkins Sonarqube and docker.
+The code is first pulled over Jenkins and is then passed to Sonarqube for analysis.
+The sonar runs the scans over the code base once the step is completed it is then converted into a docker image via a docker file present in the app folder. and then is deployed on the provided machine.

 1. Repo contains a sample Nodejs project for testing purposes.
 2. sonarqube-postgres-compose contains docker compose file for sonarqube and PostgresSQL.

 # Steps to setup Jenkins:
    1. Run the Jenkins server using war file with command: java -jar Jenkins.war